the1lab/1lab/src/Cat/Abelian/Base.lagda.md

 module _ {o ℓ} {C : Precategory o ℓ} (A : Ab-category C) where private module A = Ab-category A

-  id-zero→zero : ∀ {A} → A.id {A} ≡ A.0m → A.is-zero A
+  id-zero→zero : ∀ {X} → A.id {X} ≡ A.0m → is-zero C X
-  id-zero→zero idm .A.is-zero.has-is-initial B = contr A.0m λ h → sym $
+  id-zero→zero idm .is-zero.has-is-initial B = contr A.0m λ h → sym $
     h                                ≡⟨ A.intror refl ⟩
     h A.∘ A.id                       ≡⟨ A.refl⟩∘⟨ idm ⟩
     h A.∘ A.0m                       ≡⟨ A.∘-zero-r ⟩
     A.0m                             ∎
-  id-zero→zero idm .A.is-zero.has-is-terminal x = contr A.0m λ h → sym $
+  id-zero→zero idm .is-zero.has-is-terminal x = contr A.0m λ h → sym $
     h                              ≡⟨ A.introl refl ⟩
     A.id A.∘ h                     ≡⟨ idm A.⟩∘⟨refl ⟩
     A.0m A.∘ h                     ≡⟨ A.∘-zero-l ⟩